softworkz/embyuserwiki/Synology-:-How-to-Run-Diagnostics.md

 * Change to utilities directory, using 'cd /var/packages/EmbyServer/scripts/utilities'.

-* Send the logs, using 'sudo ./rundiags'.
+* Run the diagnostics, using 'sudo ./rundiags'.

 __DSM5__